nocturn9x/giambio/README.md

 Just to clarify things, giambio does not avoid the Global Interpreter Lock nor it performs any sort of multithreading or multiprocessing (at least by default).
 Remember that **concurrency is not parallelism**, concurrent tasks will switch back and forth and proceed with their calculations but won't be running independently like they would do if they were forked off to a process pool.
 That's why it is called concurrency, because multiple tasks **concur** for the same amount of resources.
 (Which is basically the same thing that happens inside your CPU at a much lower level, because processors run many more tasks than their actual number of cores)

 If you read carefully, you might now wonder: _"If a coroutine can call other coroutines, but synchronous functions cannot, how do I enter the async context in the first place?"_.
-This is done trough a special **synchronous function** (the `start()` method of an `EventLoop` object in our case) which can call asynchronous ones, that **must** be called from a synchronous context to avoid a horrible *deadlock*.
+This is done trough a special **synchronous function** (the `start` method of an `AsyncScheduler` object in our case) which can call asynchronous ones, that **must** be called from a synchronous context to avoid a horrible *deadlock*.

 ## Let's code